apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 ##### Topics

-When a new topic is first created in the broker, it's configuration will be determined by the first `topic` element which matches the topic being created.
+When a new topic is first created in the broker, its configuration will be determined by the first `topic` element which matches the topic being created.
 The attributes matched against are: